 We work with over 40 life insurance companies and choose the most applicable insurer to fit an applicant’s medical condition.
 It is human nature to worry about something without consulting a professional.

 Life insurance is for anyone with financial obligations, regardless of their age.
-Purchasing life insurance at a young age is dirt cheap compared to what people pay who are in their fifties and sixties because of dragging their feet.
+Purchasing life insurance at a young age is dirt cheap compared to when you are older.

 Life insurance is important for a person of any age if they have financial obligations, someone else will inherit if they die.
 This would include any financial liabilities such as mortgages, car loans, credit card debt, college tuition, and even an inheritance tax.
 Many people make a common mistake by waiting and eventually applying for life insurance in their sixties and seventies, when the premiums are very high and at a time when medical conditions appear as they get older.

 At this point, buying life insurance could become impossible, and the cost may be more than they could afford.
 Buying life insurance in your twenties or thirties could be the best decision if you want very low premiums.
 I see people trying to scramble to buy affordable life insurance every day after waiting far too long.
 At this point, many get frustrated, give up on the idea, and then leave the grief to their dependents after dying.

 7. “I Don’t Like Thinking About My Death”

 Our death can come anytime if we are young, old, healthy, or very sick.
 Unfortunately, we have no control over it and must accept it as a part of life.

 Most people do not like thinking about death, but unless you find a way to stay alive forever, you should think about it sooner rather than later.
 If you want to think about it later, you may find yourself joining the statistics of men and women dying before they saw 40 years of age, which is 31%.

 Many people who drag their feet buying life insurance will pass on their debt and financial burdens to their dependents.
 It is possible that your dependents already have enough financial debt without adding any more.